-The committee approved the 2019 internal audit plan (the 2019 plan), which was developed through a review of the enterprise risk register, taking into consideration industry trends including technological change and disruption.
-The 2019 plan also follows up on the group assurance letter findings, focussing on control areas with a less than "substantial" rating.
-These areas include: (i) safety, health and environment risk, (ii) response to emergency situations, (iii) access to systems, (iv) critical systems and recovery, (v) change management and (vi) people systems and processes.
+The committee approved the 2020 internal audit plan (the 2020 plan), which was developed through a review of the enterprise risk register, taking into consideration industry trends.
+The 2020 plan also follows up on previous group assurance letter findings, focussing on control areas with a less than "substantial" rating.
+These areas include: (i) safety, health and environment risk, (ii) access to systems, (iii) project delivery, (iv) contracts and procurement and (v) competency management.